xsol05/xsol05.github.io/content/posts/004-my-first-post-mortem.md

 I posted an annoncement in the release channel then gave myself a pat on the back.
 Woohoo! 🥳 This feature took several sprints and I was so glad it was finally shipped.

 About half an hour later, my colleague alerts me of a tech support ticket created regarding my feature.
-Not too long after, I get pulled into another Slack thread regarding issues reported about the feature.
+Not too long after, I get pulled into another Slack thread regarding the same issue reported about the feature.
 Before I know it, an incident management process is kickstarted and my feature gets reverted from production 🤡

 A wave of emotions overcome me.
 Embarrassment, humiliation, sadness, disappointment, perplexion, indignation.